faithvoid/GodotNXPorts/README.md

 ### by [bluestreak0](https://bluestreak0.itch.io/)

 ![A rogue Shadow Rider has escaped to the year 2078.
 You are the only Hunter left who can take him down.](https://img.itch.zone/aW1hZ2UvNDkxMDQ0LzI1MzgyODEucG5n/original/65Q4iQ.png)
 *<p align="center">A rogue Shadow Rider has escaped to the year 2078.
-You are the only Hunter left who can take him down.</p>*
+You are the only Hunter left who can take him down.*

 Controls:
 - D-Pad or Analog: Move (L+R) / Jump + Climb (Up) / Crouch (Down)